PzaThief/benchmark-go-multipart/readme.md

 If you need more speed with large files, consider using zero copy methods(os.splice, os.pipe, etc.)

-Note: I excluded sendFile method of net package because it is hard to use with http package.
+Note: I didn't use sendFile method of net package directly because it is hard to use with http package.

 ## How it works?
 net/http's writeBody method eventually delegates to TCPConn's readFrom via persistConnWriter.